CorneliusKluge/DankiDemAnki/README.md

 * **The directory of this repository should be the folder "collection.media" of your designated Anki user.** Here you will have a folder for each deck/subject.
 * Also, please make sure Anki is running the most recent version.

 Also, just as a quick warning: CrowdAnki doesn't seem to be very stable or well bugfixed.
-On my first two days of working with it, I've already encountered various ways to freeze or crash your Anki app, so please follow the instructions carefully.
+On my first two days of working with it, I've already encountered various ways to freeze or crash Anki, so please follow the instructions below carefully.

 ## Importing
-Be sure you pull before importing for the most recent version.
+Be sure you pull the repository before importing for the most recent version.
 When you have this repo on your user's "collection.media" folder, you can import Anki cards by following these steps:
 * "Data" -> "CrowdAnki: Import From Disk" -> Choose your subject folder (For example "Betriebssysteme".
 Not "collection.media"!) -> Don't tick anything. -> OK.  <br>
 You should now have successfully imported all the recent updates of the repo into you Anki app.